rekhaeshwar/python-prometheus/README.md

  - /metrics -    This endpoint replies with a reponse object conatining the metrics tracked by prometheus client library.
 Prometheus server scrapes this endpoint to receive latest metrics.

 ### Scheduled Job
-  Applications utilizes BackgroundScheduler from [apscheduler](https://apscheduler.readthedocs.io/en/stable/userguide.html) to periodically run the query-url functionality at spefied interval.
+  This application utilizes BackgroundScheduler from [apscheduler](https://apscheduler.readthedocs.io/en/stable/userguide.html) to periodically run the query-url functionality at spefied interval.

 ### Unit Tests
 Unit Tests are written in file ``` python-prometheus/unit_tests.py ```.
 With http server running, execute this file to run unit tests.